StarRocks/starrocks/docs/en/data_source/data_cache_warmup.md

 Parameters:

 - `column_name`: The columns to fetch.
-You can also use `*` to fetch all columns in the remote table.
+You can also use `*` to fetch all columns in the external table.
-- `catalog_name`: The name of the remote catalog.
-If you have switched to the remote catalog using SET CATALOG, it can be left unspecified.
+- `catalog_name`: The name of the external catalog.
+If you have switched to the external catalog using SET CATALOG, it can be left unspecified.
-- `db_name`: The name of the remote database.
-If you have switched to the remote database, it can be left unspecified.
+- `db_name`: The name of the database in the external catalog.
+If you have switched to that database, it can be left unspecified.
-- `table_name`: The name of the remote table.
+- `table_name`: The name of the external table.
 - `boolean_expression`: The filter condition.
 - `PROPERTIES`: Currently, only the `verbose` property is supported.
 It is used to return detailed warmup metrics.

-CACHE_SELECT is a synchronous process and it can warm up only one table at a time.
+CACHE SELECT is a synchronous process and it can warm up only one table at a time.
 Upon successful execution, it will return cache-related metrics.

-### Warm up all data in the remote table
+### Warm up all data in an external table

 The following example loads all data from external table `lineitem`: